permguard/permguard/site/content/docs/0.1/sdks/golang/azclient.md

 ## Perform a Composed Authorization Request

-To perform a composed authorization request using the AZ Client, you need to create a new client and call the `Check` method.
+To perform a composed authorization request using the `AuthZ Client`, you need to create a new client and call the `Check` method.

+{{< callout context="note" icon="info-circle" >}}
+This type of request is designed for scenarios requiring greater control over the authorization request creation, as well as cases where multiple evaluations must be executed within a single request.
+{{< /callout >}}

 ```go
 // Create a new Permguard client